 VICIdial is an auto dialer that is highly recommended and, because of its robust array of features and sophisticated graphical user interface, is currently employed by a wide range of different enterprise organizations in nearly every industry that you can think of.
 VICIdial is available on its own or as a part of a larger, more complete platform that also happens to include dialing features – whichever you prefer.

 VICIdial includes skills-based routing and queue prioritization, which lets the system automatically forward calls and emails directly to the agents who are most likely to handle them successfully.
-Likewise, everything you need – from calls to inbound email to customer website chat sessions – are all handled together through the same simple, sleek web-based interface.
+Likewise, their predictive dialer has everything you need – from calls to inbound email to customer website chat sessions – are all handled together through the same simple, sleek web-based interface.

 The Best Open Source Call Recording